cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

 The cloud foundation maturity model uses the term “tenant” to refer to the abstract concept of an isolated environment in a multi-tenant cloud platform.
 Cloud foundation teams can choose different platform-specific concepts to implement tenants.
 This choice should depend on the landing zone and workload type.
 Some practical examples of tenant concepts

-- In a [Cloud-Native Landing Zone](./cloud-native-landing-zone.md), every application team receives their own AWS Account to provide strong isolation.
+- In a [Cloud-native Landing Zone](./cloud-native-landing-zone.md), every application team receives their own AWS Account to provide strong isolation.

 - A managed [Container Platform Landing Zone](./container-platform-landing-zone.md) based on Kubernetes provides a Kubernetes namespace to every application team.
 These provide lightweight isolation between different workloads on the same cluster.